A watch for backpacking that most people use every day. An upgraded altimeter watch with more features and longer battery life is also recommended.

 12. Timex Unisex T49658 Expedition

 One of the typical features of most hiking watches is their large face.
-Of course, not everyone likes big watches.
+Of course, not everyone likes big eyes.
 There seems to be a shortage of low-profile, small hiking watches where the Timex Expedition Classic shines.

 Timex Expedition Classic does not have A.B.C. features (altimeter, barometer, or compass).
 This is a perfect choice if you care more about size than function.